ieee-vgtc/ieeevis.org/content/info/inclusion-and-diversity/viskids-event.md

 ### VISKids Child Care Grants

-Grants of up to $500 per family are available for VIS attendees who are bringing small children to the conference or who incur extra expenses in leaving their children at home.
+Grants of up to $500 per family are available for VIS attendees who incur extra expenses while participating in VIS.
 The grants will be given as a reimbursement for expenses but attendees are responsible for making their own arrangements for child care.
 If requests exceed available funding, or if additional funding becomes available, preference will be given to students and early career attendees who are presenting at the conference.

 See the dedicated page for [child care grants](./viskids-child-care-grants) for details.

-### VISKids Room

-Throughout the duration of the conference, VISKids will have a room for meetings, discussions, play, and personal considerations (e.g., nursing).
-Kids are very welcome and encouraged to come hang-out!

 ### VISKids Hello

-At the beginning of the conference, we will have a short gathering to inform about the VISKids grants and activities.
+At the beginning of the conference, we will have a short virtual meetup to inform about the VISKids grants and activities.
 The VISKids co-chairs will answer all questions.
 Everyone is welcome.

 ### Contact